Gubna-Tech/RuneScape/Tips.md

 Remember, the ultimate responsibility lies with you as the user, and it is essential to make informed decisions and accept the associated risks.

 Happy botting, and stay safe!

+***If you haven't already done so, it is strongly advised to read both the [README](README.md) and [Disclaimer](Disclaimer.md) files.
+These documents contain essential information that will provide guidance and help ensure a safe and informed experience when using the scripts.***